PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix1.md

    * **Importance**: Acronyms help reduce verbosity and improve readability by replacing lengthy phrases or terms with concise abbreviations.
 However, they can introduce confusion if not defined clearly, hence the need for an "Acronyms" section.

-   * **Examples**: Acronyms used in IEEE Std 1735 may include abbreviations for common terms, organizations, protocols, and technologies.
+   * **Examples**: Acronyms used in IEEE STD 1735 may include abbreviations for common terms, organizations, protocols, and technologies.
 For instance:

       - **AES**: Advanced Encryption Standard
       - **HDL**: Hardware Description Language